 The Willis research found that 90% of companies believe their culture has improved, 83% believe their employee experience is better, and 84% believe employee engagement has gone up.

-a quick stat by willis towers watson
+a quick stat by willis towers watson on employee engagement

 💡 Before we move forward, check out these powerful employee engagement stats!